CIDRAM/CIDRAM/_docs/readme.en.md

 /vault/salt.dat | Salt file (used by some peripheral functionality; only generated if required).
 /vault/template.html | Template file; Template for HTML output produced by the CIDRAM output generator.
 /vault/template_custom.html | Template file; Template for HTML output produced by the CIDRAM output generator.
-/.gitattributes | A Github project file (not required for proper function of the script).
+/.gitattributes | A GitHub project file (not required for proper function of the script).
 /Changelog.txt | A record of changes made to the script between different versions (not required for proper function of the script).
 /composer.json | Composer/Packagist information (not required for proper function of the script).
 /CONTRIBUTING.md | Information about how to contribute to the project.